Keats/tera/docs/content/docs/templates.md

 Tera doesn't offer passing a custom context to the `include` tag.
 If you want to do that, use macros.

+While you can `set` values in included templates, those values only exist while rendering
+them: the template calling `include` doesn't see them.

 ### Macros